YetAnotherNerd/whatlastgenre/README.md

 Do a dry run on your albums in /home/user/music changing nothing, but collect some statistics on your genres:

-	$ whatlastgenre.py -ns /home/user/music
+	$ whatlastgenre.py -nsb /home/user/music

 ## How to help

-Thanks if you are interested in helping improving it :)
+Thanks for being interested in helping to improve it :)
 Things you can tell me about:
 * Tag naming inconsistencies like a tag sometimes named 'Trip Hop' or 'Trip-Hop'
 * If your unhappy with the tag result for some albums